techidaily/site-games-able/source/_posts/building-the-ultimate-xbox-game-gang.md

  Not everyone loves gaming as much as you might.
 It isn’t uncommon for gamers to not have any friends in real life who play video games, but that doesn’t mean you can never play COD with a solid crew of like-minded people.
 It just means you might have to look a little harder to find them.

- If you want to[find online players for your Xbox Series X|S](https://www.makeuseof.com/how-to-find-online-players-on-xbox-series-xs/) , Clubs are a great place to look.
+ If you want to [find online players for your Xbox Series X|S](https://www.makeuseof.com/how-to-find-online-players-on-xbox-series-xs/) , Clubs are a great place to look.

 ## How Do I Make a Club on My Xbox Series X|S?